Apple Developer Forums

 You may need to attach log content or images when posting questions and replies.
 To include log content, click the attachment icon in the text editor.
 Add a title, paste your log content, and click Add Text.
 This text will be linked in the body of your post.
 To upload images, click the image icon and select images from your files.

-You can also subscribe to RSS feeds for tags you’re interested in.
-Each tag’s landing page contains an RSS icon that launches an RSS reader if you have one installed.
+You can also subscribe to RSS feeds for topics, subtopics, and tags you’re interested in.
+Each topic, subtopic and tag’s landing page contains an RSS icon that launches an RSS reader if you have one installed.

 Search